Anelosimus pratchetti

 Anelosimus pratchetti is a species of tangle-web spider found in New South Wales, Australia.
 Initial field observations indicate it is a subsocial spider.
 It lives in low elevation environments, including beachfront mangrove forests.
-It was identified by Ingi Agnarsson in 2012, who named the species after Terry Pratchett, whom Agnarsson described as "a comic genius."
+It was identified by Ingi Agnarsson in 2012, who named the species after Terry Pratchett, whom Agnarsson described as "a comic genius".

 Description

 The total length of the spider is approximately 2.4 to 3.6 mm, with females slightly larger than the males.
-The coloration pattern is similar to others in its genus: the prosoma is light yellow with grey lines, while the abdomen is lighter in color with spots clustering off the midline.
+The colouration pattern is similar to others in its genus: the prosoma is light yellow with grey lines, while the abdomen is lighter in colour with spots clustering off the midline.

 Its primary diagnostic characteristic is the shape of the genitals.
 In males, the embolus is corkscrew-shaped.
 A similar shape is found in Anelosimus luckyi, although the embolus is longer in A. pratchetti.
 The female can be distinguished from others in the genus by the shape of the copulatory ducts and a unique triangular epigynal plate.